TurboGears/tg2docs/docs/main/Extensions/Crud/index.rst

                 'revert':('sprint', lambda ticket:ticket.sprint.project.backlog),
                 'sprint':('sprint', lambda ticket:ticket.sprint.project.last_sprint),
         }

+The ``title`` option provides a way to customize the title displayed in the titlebar of your browser.

 The ``__form_options__`` dictionary will permit to tune the forms configuration.
 The specified options will be applied to both the form used to create new entities